JHSRobo/documentation/update_code.md

 # Committing to GitHub and Updating Release Page

-## First Time Setup:

-1. Write the code

 ### Creating a new package:

 1. `cd into Github/ROVMIND/ros_workspace/src`

 2. Create a package using `catkin_create_pkg <pkg name> <dependency> <dependency>`

-3. Move the code into the package
+3. Move the code you wrote into the package

-4. Make the package using `catkin_make` in ros_workspace
+4. Compile the package using `catkin_make` in ros_workspace

 5. Open up a browser and go to the Rovotics Github Page